polterguy/sulphur-five/README.md

 * #CC - Implying Commons Creative
 * #free

-This allows you to more easily find your files later, by searching for a file, according to its tag, instead of having to browse through multiple folders.
+This allows you to more easily find your files later, by searching for a file, according to its tag - Instead of having to browse through multiple folders.

 ## Describe your files with Markdown